solo-io/supergloo/docs/content/guides/discovery_intro.md

 {{< /highlight >}}

-### Discover Mesh Workloads
+### Discover Workloads

-Check to see that the `bookinfo` pods have been correctly identified as Mesh Workloads:
+Check to see that the `bookinfo` pods have been correctly identified as Workloads:

 ```shell
 kubectl -n service-mesh-hub get workloads